Kid Icarus: Uprising: Release

 In 2009, Sakurai was working on a new game through Project Sora.
 Uprising was officially announced at Nintendo's E3 2010 conference immediately following the announcement of the Nintendo 3DS.
 In an interview closer to release, Sakurai said that he had misgivings about Uprising being shown off at gaming expos since 2010 while it was still in an unfinished state.
 The game suffered a delay that pushed its release into 2012, ultimately released worldwide in March.
 The game's box art was almost identical between its Japanese and English releases.

 The English version of Uprising was handled by Nintendo of America's localization department, Nintendo Treehouse.
 Sakurai gave the localization team "a lot of leeway" for this part of development.
 Much of the original script's humor stemmed from the usage of Japanese conversational nuances, which would not have been organized properly into English.
 Because of this, adjustments needed to be made so that it was enjoyable for English speaking audiences.
 The video game references were taken almost directly from the Japanese dub, with some adjustments so they resonated with the Western market.
 As with other localizations, the team avoided topical references so the scripts would take on a timeless feel.
 The casting and recording director was Ginny McSwain.
-Three prominent English cast members were Antony Del Rio who voiced Pit and Dark Pit, Ali Hillis who voiced Palutena, and Hynden Walch who voiced Viridi.
+Four prominent English cast members were Antony Del Rio, who voiced Pit and Dark Pit, Ali Hillis, who voiced Palutena, Cree Summer, who voiced Medusa, and Hynden Walch, who voiced Viridi.
 The majority of voice recording was done separately, but half of the dialogue between Pit and Palutena was recorded by the two actors together before scheduling conflicts forced them to record their lines separately, responding to either voice clips of the other actors or the director reading lines.
 The European version only included the English voices, as there was no room on the 3DS cartridge to include multiple voice tracks.

 To promote the game, Nintendo collaborated with multiple Japanese animation studios to create animated shorts based on the world and characters of Uprising.
 There were three shorts produced: the single-episode Medusa's Revenge by Studio 4°C, the two-part Palutena's Revolting Dinner by Shaft, and the three-part Thanatos Rising by Production I.G.
 Sakurai supervised work on the animated shorts, but otherwise let the animators "do their own thing".
 The shorts were streamed in Japan, Europe, and North America through the 3DS's Nintendo Video service in the week prior to the game's release in each region.
 Limited packs of AR Cards were also produced by Nintendo in two series, including special packs featuring rare cards.
 Six random cards also came packaged with the game itself.